the-refrigerator/CS2-Session-Solutions/README.md

 * [GDB compiler](https://www.onlinegdb.com/online_c_compiler)
 * [One compiler](https://onecompiler.com/c/) (doesn't allow for direct input from terminal but instead uses `STDIN` located on the right for user input instead)
 * [Programiz](https://www.programiz.com/c-programming/online-compiler/) (has some issues with user input, wouldn't recommend)
+* [Replit](https://replit.com/) (best online compiler, allows for multiple people to work on the same file but needs an account)

 ## Offline